 I try to keep my stories short because I personally just want to get to the recipe and see the list of ingredients.
-But this one needs a little explaining, so bare with me for just a minute. :)
+But this one needs a little explaining, so bear with me for just a minute. 🙂

 This recipe does require a special pan, but if you’re creative at all you’ll come up with tons of variations on how to make these Danish treats.
 This is an Ebelskiver Pan

 Now I may not be the foremost expert on Danish food but I do know how good their Ebelskivers are!
 Ebelskivers are traditionally served as a dessert because they are pretty sweet.
 Think pancake, but better.
 Better because they are little round popper-shaped pancakes filled with your favorite jam, chocolate or fruit and they can be handheld.
 I love dunking them in maple syrup!
 Kids especially, love Ebelskivers!
 You could even fill these treats with a little PB&J.

 I’ve also found you can turn these two-bite goodies into something savory by changing up the batter and filling.
 Over the years I’ve experimented by filling them with cheese and pepperoni then dunking them in warm marinara, ham and cheese is also a yummy pairing then dunk in a little spicy mustard.

 A few other fillings to get you started:

 – Mix cream cheese with powder sugar and fresh strawberry pieces